fmkash/yau-unblocker/README.md

  4. Paste in the code into the box for the url and save the bookmark.

 ## Using the bookmarklet:
- 1. Navigate to any Edpuzzle assignment.
+ 1. Navigate to any website
- 2. Make sure the url follows this format: `https://edpuzzle.com/assignments/{id}/watch`
+ 2. Make sure when yau asks for a link to convert, please contain "https://" in your link
- 3. Click on the bookmarklet to run the script.
+ 3. Click on enter
- 4. If it doesn't work, make sure you allow popups from edpuzzle.com, then try again.
+ 4. If it doesn't work, make sure to drop a issue on the repo

-## Credits:
-The code for the video skipper is based off of [this](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.

-All other code has been written solely by me.

-This project is licensed under the GNU General Public License v3.0.